ghubnerr/aura/README.md

   </table>
 </div>

-> **Aura is a live GAN-based video generator that supports the alignment of someone's emotion (or aura) with its artistic representation.
-It uses [StyleGAN-V](https://github.com/universome/stylegan-v)'s model with a [CLIP](https://github.com/openai/CLIP)-like representation of emotion-video pairs to perform interpolations between latents given a new input emotion.
-We've developed a WebRTC pipeline in Rust to stream model outputs and camera inputs in real time between your browser and your GPUs.**
+> **Aura is a live GAN-based video generator that supports the alignment of someone's emotion (or Aura) with its artistic representation.
+It uses [StyleGAN-V](https://github.com/universome/stylegan-v)'s model with a [CLIP](https://github.com/openai/CLIP)-like representation of emotion-video pairs to perform interpolations between latents given a new input emotion and the current art state.
+We've also developed a WebRTC pipeline in Rust to stream model outputs and camera inputs in real time between your browser and your GPUs :)**

 ## How it Works

 <div align="center">
   <img src="docs/aura.png" alt="Landscape" style="width:100%;">
 </div>

+## Progress So Far
+- [ ] Host UI on a website
+- [ ] Create CLIP-based script for StyleGAN-V interpolations
+- [ ] Generate Pairs of Embeddings and Videos with OpenSora and store on a large enough storage
+- [ ] Implement Queueing System in Python and in the UI
+- [ ] Create model endpoint to receive screen captures
+- [x] Create Ollama pipeline to generate video prompts to OpenSora
+- [x] Design an image processing pipeline to remove unfairness
+- [x] Find an emotion classification dataset
+- [x] Create Emotion Classifier Encoder CNN
+- [x] Allow screen-capture so that it can be sent to the model
+- [x] Create WebRTC renegotiation pipeline in Rust

 ## How to Contribute